-I won’t go into the details of the Arizona Property Tax Credit for seniors who rent right now, but I want to point out that there are also property tax relief programs that benefit seniors who do own their homes.
+I won’t go into the details of the Arizona Property Tax Refund Credit for seniors who rent right now, but I want to point out that there are also property tax relief programs that benefit seniors who do own their homes.
 Whether you’re a widow or just a long-term homeowner interested in minimizing the tax that you pay on your home each year, these programs may do the trick.

 In some cases, your age is the only qualifying factor for this type of tax relief.
 For other programs, you may qualify just for being a widow.
 The best way to find out which programs you may qualify for is to talk to a qualified tax accountant in your county of residency.
 They can give you up-to-date information and help you apply.

-If you rent your home, that is, you being the senior renter and not the owner, then explore this site to learn more about the Property Tax Refund Credit that applies to renters who are at least 65 years old.
+If you rent your home, that is, you being the senior renter and not the owner, then explore this site to learn more about the Arizona Property Tax Refund Credit that applies to renters who are at least 65 years old.
 This could save you hundreds of dollars, depending on your income and other qualifying factors that I highlight throughout this website.